The \'etale symmetric K\"unneth theorem: Group completion and strictly commutative monoids

-Any connective $H\Z$-module $A$ can be obtained in the following steps: \begin{enumerate} \item take finite products of copies of $\Z$ to get finitely generated free $\Z$-modules; \item take filtered colimits of finitely generated free $\Z$-modules to get arbitrary flat $\Z$-modules; \item take colimits of simplicial diagrams of projective $\Z$-modules to get arbitrary connective $H\Z$-modules. \end{enumerate} Since the forgetful functor $\Fun^\times(\FFree_\Z^\op,\scr C)\to\scr C$ preserves finite products and sifted colimits, the object $\Z X\tens A$ in $\scr C$ can be obtained from $\Z X=(\N X)^+$ using the same steps.
+In particular, if $\scr C$ is distributive and $X\in\scr C$, one can form the strictly commutative monoid $\Z X\otimes A$ for any connective $H\Z$-module $A$, which can be described more concretely as follows.
+Any connective $H\Z$-module $A$ can be obtained from $\Z$ in the following steps: \begin{enumerate} \item take finite products of copies of $\Z$ to get finitely generated free $\Z$-modules; \item take filtered colimits of finitely generated free $\Z$-modules to get arbitrary flat $\Z$-modules; \item take colimits of simplicial diagrams of free $\Z$-modules to get arbitrary connective $H\Z$-modules \cite[Lemma 5.5.8.13]{HTT}. \end{enumerate} Since the forgetful functor $\Mod_\Z(\scr C)\to\scr C$ preserves finite products and sifted colimits, the object $\Z X\tens A$ in $\scr C$ can be obtained from $\Z X$ using the same steps.

 In the distributive $\infty$-category $\scr S$, $\Z X\tens A$ has its ``usual'' meaning.
 For instance, if $A$ is an abelian group, then $\tilde\Z S^p\tens A$ is an Eilenberg--Mac Lane space $K(A,p)$.